blues-man/serverless-devfile/README.md

 Serverless.com components requires a login at [Serverless.com](https://serverless.com).

-Create an Access Key, we will use it for Deploying the function.
+From Dashboard, Create an *Access Key*, we will use it for Deploying the function: https://app.serverless.com/<YOUR_USER>/settings/accessKeys

 ### Knative